Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 The cause of Unremitting head and neck pain in some patients may be compression of the lesser and greater occipital nerves by the posterior cervical muscles and their fascial attachments at the occipital ridge (where the base of the skull meets the spine) with subsequent local perineural inflammation (nerve inflammation).
 The resulting pain is typically in the sub-occipital and occipital location, and, via anatomic connections between extracranial and intracranial nerves, may radiate frontally to trigeminal-innervated areas of the head.
 Migraine-like features of photophobia (light sensitivity) and nausea may occur with frontal radiation.

-Occipital allodynia (a super sensitivity to pain) is common, as is spasm of the cervical muscles.
-Patients with Unremitting head and neck pain may comprise a subgroup of Chronic Migraine, as well as of Chronic Tension-Type Headache, New Daily Persistent Headache, and Cervicogenic Headache.
+Occipital allodynia (a super sensitivity to pain) is common, as is a spasm of the cervical muscles.
+Patients with Unremitting head and neck pain may comprise a subgroup of Chronic Migraines, as well as Chronic Tension-Type Headache, New Daily Persistent Headache, and Cervicogenic Headache.

-Centrally acting membrane-stabilizing agents (local anesthetics), which are often ineffective for Chronic Migraine, are similarly generally ineffective for Unremitting head and neck pain.”
+Centrally acting membrane-stabilizing agents (local anesthetics), which are often ineffective for Chronic Migraines, are similarly generally ineffective for unremitting head and neck pain.”

 The researchers suggest extracranially-directed treatments such as occipital nerve blocks, cervical trigger point injections, botulinum toxin, and monoclonal antibodies may provide more substantial relief for unremitting head and neck pain; additionally, decompression of the occipital nerves from muscular and fascial compression is effective for some patients and may result in enduring pain relief.